A Connection

 Real inclusion doesn't widen the door.
 It moves the walls.

-In both stories the neutral default was really one body's measurements frozen into a rule and mistaken for the whole truth: the ten-foot hoop, the straight-size pattern.
-That is why widening the door never fixes it.
-You have to move the wall the rule drew.
+In both industries the neutral default was one body's measurements frozen into a rule and mistaken for the whole truth, which is why widening the door never fixes it and moving the wall does.

 In sport